gvwilson/sdxpy/src/dup/index.md

 rather than trying to convert them to characters.
 {: .continue}

-To test this program (and the others we're about to write) we create a `tests` directory with six files:
+To test this program and the others we're about to write, we create a `tests` directory with six files:

 | `a1.txt` | `a2.txt` | `a3.txt` | `b1.txt` | `b2.txt` | `c1.txt` |